John Hoppus

-John Hoppus FRS (1789–1875), was an English Congregational minister, author, Fellow of the Royal Society, abolitionist and educational reformer.
+John Hoppus FRS (1789–1875) was an English Congregational minister, author, Fellow of the Royal Society, abolitionist and educational reformer.
 He was appointed the first Chair of Logic and Philosophy of Mind at the newly formed London University (now University College, London), a position he secured and held against his formidable opponents from 1829 to 1866.

 Early life

-John Hoppus was educated at a dissenting academy in the north of England, the Rotherham Independent College, and completed his studies first at Edinburgh University under Dugald Stewart, then at Glasgow University where Thomas Chalmers taught.
+John Hoppus was born in London.
+He was educated at a dissenting academy in the north of England, the Rotherham Independent College, and completed his studies first at Edinburgh University under Dugald Stewart, then at Glasgow University where Thomas Chalmers taught.
 Between 1824 and 1825 he was pastor of the independent Carter Lane Chapel, Bermondsey.

 University appointment

 When Hoppus was a young man, England had only two universities, Oxford and Cambridge, and they were restricted to Anglicans.
-This led to the emergence of many privately funded independent Dissenting academies, many of which functioned as colleges, preparing young men for university studies abroad, in Scotland or on the Continent.
+This led to the emergence of many privately funded independent dissenting academies, many of which functioned as colleges, preparing young men for university studies abroad, in Scotland or on the Continent.
 In the early nineteenth century, a group of English reformers with liberal educational ideas promoted the idea of a place of further education that might open its doors to men of all religious affiliations or beliefs.
 This proposal succeeded between 1825 and 1828 with the founding of London University, now University College London, the first entirely nondenominational college of higher education in England.

 The new college wanted to establish academic, moral and political philosophy in its curriculum, so it decided, as early as 1827, to appoint two chairs of philosophy – one of Logic and the Philosophy of the Human Mind, and the other of Moral and Political philosophy.
 The former position was intended to teach students about knowledge and the acquisition of ideas, and the second with translation of this into moral and political human action.

 Candidates for the two posts were sought in 1827.
 London University was opposed by the more traditional of the high church sections of the establishment, and a backlash arose that led to a rival, King's College London being established.
 Mindful of their delicate political position, no appointments could be agreed upon for the two key posts of Chairs of Philosophy, either of which might attract a hostile press, eager to undermine the institution for its liberal sentiments, values and ideas.